whitestone-no/Cambion/docs/basics/consuming.rst

 All the examples regarding synchronized described above use the `TRequest` and `TResponse` types during subscription, so this call to `CallSynchronizedHandler` will cause the callbacks for all those subscriptions to be called.

-> Note that you are here required to specify the types as generics for the method signature.
+.. note:: Note that you are here required to specify the types as generics for the method signature.

 A note about synchronized messages